February 23, 2021

-“We will reopen all 13 of our theatres in the city beginning March 5,” Aron said, adding that all theaters would be subjected to the company’s extensive health and safety protocols for moviegoers and employees developed in consultation with Clorox and current and former faculty at the Harvard University School of Public Health.
+“We will reopen all 13 of our theaters in the city beginning March 5,” Aron said, adding that all theaters would be subjected to the company’s extensive health and safety protocols for moviegoers and employees developed in consultation with Clorox and current and former faculty at the Harvard University School of Public Health.

-AMC Safe & Clean includes social distancing & automatic seat blocking in each auditorium, mandatory mask wearing, and upgraded air filtration with MERV-13 air filters, as well as many other important health, sanitization and cleanliness efforts.
+AMC Safe & Clean includes social distancing and automatic seat blocking in each auditorium, mandatory mask wearing, and upgraded air filtration with MERV-13 air filters, as well as many other important health, sanitization and cleanliness efforts.

 Wedbush Securities media analyst Michael Pachter lauded AMC and Cinemark’s safety measures, but contends most moviegoers won’t return until vaccinated and virus deaths decrease.
 The country just passed 500,000 COVID-related deaths on Feb.
 22 — the most in any country since the pandemic began.

-“We think that AMC and Cinemark have taken all the right in-theatre precautions, allowing some attendance over the last several months,” Pachter wrote in a note before the re-opening news.
+“We think that AMC and Cinemark have taken all the right in-theater precautions, allowing some attendance over the last several months,” Pachter wrote in a note before the re-opening news.
 “However, major markets have remained closed and we do not expect attendance levels to begin to normalize until July at the earliest.”

-The next day, Pachter contends pent-up demand by moviegoers could potentially add meaningfully to AMC’s Q1 and Q2 results given that AMC’s NYC theatres are some of its highest performing screens in its domestic circuit.
+The next day, Pachter contends pent-up demand by moviegoers could potentially add meaningfully to AMC’s Q1 and Q2 results given that AMC’s NYC theaters are some of its highest performing screens in its domestic circuit.

 The 2020 North American box office ended down 81.6% compared to 2019 at $2.09 billion, while 2021 is trending down 93.6% year-to-date, according to Pachter.